brycewilner/Standard/README.md

-# Standard Book
+# Standard

-A font in one weight drawn and modified from Berthold’s 1970 book weight of Standard.
+This font is a translation and modification of Berthold’s 1896 version of Standard.

 Designed using Robofont

-Standard Book is under Open Font License (OFL). http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL
+Standard is available under the SIL Open Font License. http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL